 Trading without a stop

-Without a defined exit, small losses can turn into much larger ones.
+Without a defined exit, small losses can become much larger ones.

 Focusing only on the upside

-Some traders become attracted to tax language, leverage, or fast-moving markets and underestimate the downside.
+Some traders get drawn in by leverage, tax language, or fast-moving markets and underestimate the downside.

 Treating all markets the same

-Indices, currencies, shares, and commodities do not behave the same way.
+Indices, currencies, shares, and commodities behave differently.
 A strategy that works in one market may fail badly in another.

 How Should Beginners Approach Spread Betting?